rajoy99/Cchurn/README.md

 The underlying machine learning model is a Multi Layer Perceptron classifier .
 It acheived 97 % accuarcy on test dataset .

+Features that have been taken to consideration to make the prediction

+-AccountWeeks

+-ContractRenewal

+-DataPlan

+-DataUsage

+-CustServCalls

+-DayMins

+-DayCalls

+-MonthlyCharge

+-OverageFee

+-RoamMins

+The web app takes input those fields by corresponding forms .

 **Confusion matrix of the machine learning model**